Sloveez/PI-Web-API-Samples/JavaScript/pi-web-api-js-plotting/readme.md

 In your own environment, make the following changes to the app.js file located in the Scripts folder.
 * Change the PI Web API endpoint at https://myserver/piwebapi by replacing myserver with the name of your PI Web API instance.
 * Change the piServer variable from "MyPIDataArchive" to the name of your PI Data Archive.
-* In addition, the JavaScript aplication is using Basic Authentication to authenticate to the PI Web API server, and you will need to provide the Base64-encoded string of your username:password in the getAjax function.
+* In addition, the JavaScript aplication is using Basic Authentication to authenticate to the PI Web API server, and you will need to provide the username and password in the getAjax function.
+Consider using a more secure form of authentication in production code.

 Don't forget to configure CORS settings for your PI Web API server accordingly.